-Retail Sales YoY in Slovenia averaged 2.64 percent from 2001 until 2020, reaching an all time high of 20.50 percent in May of 2008 and a record low of -22.70 percent in April of 2020.
+Retail Sales YoY in Slovenia averaged 2.64 percent from 2001 until 2021, reaching an all time high of 26.30 percent in March of 2021 and a record low of -22.70 percent in April of 2020.
 This page provides - Slovenia Retail Sales YoY - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Slovenia Retail Sales YoY - data, historical chart, forecasts and calendar of releases - was last updated on September of 2020.
+Slovenia Retail Sales YoY - data, historical chart, forecasts and calendar of releases - was last updated on October of 2021.